ESMS-Group-Public/BayesECR/README.md

 thinfact =     ;
 ```

-The launch script for ECR currently plots the ECRrectmodel vs time and a scatter plot for the posterior distribution of k*  and D*.

 ## SIMS analysis
 Inorder to conduct the SIMS analysis SIMS_Launch_Script.m should be ran.
 Input your depth in centimeters into the x variable, the z variable should be a distance that is function of x, and t should be the time associated with the dataset.
 ```